naruto110/zoneGraph/README.md

 - `global.h` – Global configuration, type definitions, and shared state.
 - `utils.h` – Zoned device helpers, garbage collection, and block allocators.
 - `pma.h` – PMA implementation, graph ingestion logic, recovery, and analytics kernels.
-- `benchmark.h` – PageRank, BFS, and other GAP-inspired routines.
-- `gapbs/` – Third-party headers from the GAP Benchmark Suite.

 ## Notes & Next Steps
 - Garbage collection assumes one spare zone (`global_empty_zone`).
 Adjust thresholds (`ZONE_GC_THRESHOLD`) to tune reclamation behavior.
 - The prototype uses `malloc/new` for buffers; consider integrating a custom allocator if you extend the system.
 - Thread safety relies on `std::shared_timed_mutex` per vertex.
 Additional synchronization may be needed for new mutation paths.
-- Add your own benchmarks under `gapbs/test/` or extend `benchmark.h` to evaluate new algorithms.